Replacement windows: How long should they last?

 Fiberglass windows might last a bit longer than vinyl windows but come with a bigger price tag.
 And wooden windows can last even longer, but require a lot of routine maintenance and care.

-If you have questions about the right replacement windows for your home – and how long they can last with proper care and maintenance – schedule an inspection today.
+If you have questions about the right windows for your home – and how long they can last with proper care and maintenance – schedule an inspection today.